How Consistent Are Humans When Grading Programming Assignments?: Introduction

 As many computer science cohorts are becoming larger~\cite{Liao2017,Lehman2021,Brodley2022}, delivering high-quality grades and feedback for student assignments within a timeframe that maximises learning is becoming increasingly difficult~\cite{Eicher2021,Kay2022}.
 Promptly providing consistently applied assessment criteria is critical to maintaining student satisfaction \citep{Kane2008}.

-Summative grades and formative feedback majorly impact the students' outcomes throughout and after their degree.
+Summative assessment, where the student is evaluated on what they have learnt during the semester or chapter \cite{Glazer2014}, majorly impacts the students' outcomes throughout and after their degree \cite{Knight2002}.
 During their degree, their grades in the previous year's courses can determine the students' progression to the next year.
-Students' final degree classification or grades are often factors in their employment prospects outside of education~\cite{Stepanova2021}.
+Students' final degree classification or grades are often factors in their employment prospects outside of education~\cite{Stepanova2021, Knight2002}.
 Having processes to ensure consistent or fair marking is crucial to maintaining the perceived value of summative grades and students' perceptions of justice\cite{Nesbit2006}.

 While small cohorts are often assessed by a single assessor, such as the module/class leader, larger cohorts require multiple assessors, typically graduate teaching assistants, to provide grades and meaningful feedback in a short timeframe.
 These assessors often use a rubric comprising the evaluation criteria, quality definitions, and a scoring strategy \cite{Reddy2010} to grade and provide meaningful feedback on the students' work.
 The rubrics can be written at varying granularities, from generic criteria encompassing the final grades, to individual rubric items allocating individual marks.
 However, using multiple assessors can lead to issues with how consistently the rubric is applied \cite{Mustapha2016}, especially for subjective elements of an assignment like code quality.
-Feedback quality can also vary between assessors, especially those who were themselves taught at different institutions or who have gained professional experience.
 Though rubrics provide a scoring strategy for teaching assistants, many experience uncertainty when assessing, even those who are experienced teaching assistants \cite{Riese2018}.

 Instead of using multiple graders to assess large cohorts, many large programming courses often use automated assessment tools to grade their assignments.
 While the automated approaches can provide a consistent grade based on provided criteria, such as unit tests, they often introduce other issues.
 For example, using automated assessment tools that implement tests requires a stringent structure and a well-tested and developed test suite to produce grades accurately \cite{Messer2024a}.
 These test suite approaches often take time to perfect and cannot search for additional marks for students on the grade boundary or grade those that submit uncompilable code.
 Nor can they grade issues such as code structure or readability.